Mihai Olos: Art Interventions at the Brâncuși Centenary and in the Sighetu Marmației Ethnographic Museum (1976)

 In 1976, the centenary was planned and organized by the Party Committee of Gorj county in order to make critics focus their comments on the "Endless Column" and the "Table of Silence" in Tg.
-Jiu, the only treasures the country could offer in order to show that Brâncuşi belonged to the Romanian culture.
+Jiu, the only treasures the country could offer in order to show that Brâncuși belonged to the Romanian culture.

 After the trip to Tg.
-Jiu, the American sculptor and professor Athena Tacha Spear, as she had promised, came to Maramureş and visited also Ethnographic Museum in Sighet.
+Jiu, the American sculptor and professor Athena Tacha Spear, as she had promised, came to Maramureș and visited also Ethnographic Museum in Sighet.
 Though the Olos' paintings and sculptures were listed and some of them reproduced in a separate catalog, they were actually scattered among the regular exhibits of the museum.
-Putting down her impressions in order to be included later on a separate sheet in the catalog, Athena T. Spear was describing the way Olos' work, after a first moment of confusion, made viewers realize the similitude and differences between the artist's paintings and the patterns on folk textiles and rugs, as well as the relationship between the sculptures and the utilitarian objects made of wood still in use in the villages of Maramureş.
+Putting down her impressions in order to be included later on a separate sheet in the catalog, Athena T. Spear was describing the way Olos' work, after a first moment of confusion, made viewers realize the similitude and differences between the artist's paintings and the patterns on folk textiles and rugs, as well as the relationship between the sculptures and the utilitarian objects made of wood still in use in the villages of Maramureș.
 Among the exhibits there was also a guash representing Olos' project for the universal city, superimposed on Le Corbusier's project for Algiers.